arturoherrero/command-line-one-liners/README.md

     {your text here}
     EOF

-Empty a file (usefull to truncate log file from running processes)
+Empty a file from command line (usefull to truncate log file from running processes)

     $ > file.txt

-    # from inside script
+Empty a file from command line or script

     $ cat /dev/null > file.txt

 Show PATH in a human-readable way